simonpartridge86/my-portfolio-site/README.md

 The main technologies used were React and Styled Components.

-This site is deployed at [simonpartridge.me](https://www.simonpartridge.me/)
+This site can be viewed in deployment at [simonpartridge.me](https://www.simonpartridge.me/)